onurkinay/IoTMessenger/README.md

  5. For use your Android phone, you can install the application using Android Studio

- If you have a question, send me email -> onurkinay@outlook.com
+ If you have a question, send me email -> onurkinay@outlook.com If you have found a bug, please submit issue